 It will likely be necessary to strengthen the authentication process for attestations requiring a high level of assurance.
 The use of an electronic identity card with a PIN code could be a solution, in order to avoid having to resort to biometrics, even if this solution may make the user experience less fluid.

-5. Comply with a minimum set of safety rules in the absence of a European certification scheme
+5. Comply with a minimum set of security rules in the absence of a European certification scheme

 To date, there is no unified certification scheme at the European Union level indicating how to certify the entire portfolio and its components (back-end, application, hardware cryptographic component, etc.).
 However, future wallets will have to be certified, and even reach the high level of assurance for electronic identity.
 The purpose of a certification scheme would be to describe the prerequisites necessary to secure the various components of the portfolio with a view to its certification.